tastytea/mastodon-cpp/README.md

 **mastodon-cpp** is a C++ wrapper for the Mastodon API.
 The library takes care of the network stuff.
-You submit a query and use the raw JSON or abstract classes.
+You submit a query and get the raw JSON.
+You can then put that JSON into easy to use classes.

 [TODO-list](https://github.com/tastytea/mastodon-cpp/milestones)